Leviathan-42/schoolhakz/README.md

 ## 🚀 **Instant Use - No Setup Required!**

-Simply open `index.html` in your web browser and start using the AI assistant immediately.
-The AI is powered by Poe's Claude 3.5 Sonnet and works perfectly out of the box!
+Simply open `index.html` in your web browser and start using the AI assistant immediately!

 ## Features